CSCfi/csc-user-guide/docs/data/sensitive-data/choose-a-service.md

 [![Short info about SD Apply](./images/introduction/SD_ChooseService_SDApply.svg 'SD Apply')](sd-apply.md)

 ## Services for secondary use of health and social data
 For processing health and social data under the Act on Secondary Use.
+[Start Here](sd-access.md)

 [![Short info about SD Connect for Secondary use data](./images/introduction/SD_ChooseService_SDDesktop2.svg 'SD Desktop for secondary use')](sd-desktop-audited.md)
 [![Short info about SD Apply for Secondary use data](./images/introduction/SD_ChooseService_SDApply2.svg 'SD Apply for secondary use')](sd-apply.md)